Pseudomonas stutzeri: Phosphite and hypophosphite oxidation

 In 1998, Metcalf and Wolfe enriched for and isolated a P. stutzeri strain WM88 that could oxidize reduced phosphorus compounds, such as phosphite and hypophosphite, to phosphate.
 To enrich for a hypophosphite-utilizing organism, a 0.4% glucose-MOPS medium containing 0.5 mM hypophosphite was used as the sole phosphorus source with inoculum from a variety of soil and water environments.
 Specifically, strain WM88 can use phosphite as its sole phosphorus source when grown in succinate-MOPS medium.
 When grown anaerobically, the researchers showed P. stutzeri is unable to perform hypophosphite oxidation with nitrate as its electron acceptor.
 However, phosphite oxidation is unaffected under similar conditions.

 Hydrocarbon degradation

 Aliphatic hydrocarbon degradation

 In 1913, a strain of P. stutzeri was one of the first microorganisms to be identified as a degrader of alkanes.
 There is not much information in the literature about other aliphatic hydrocarbon degrading strains of P. stutzeri, however strain KC has been studied extensively due to its potential biotechnological applications.
 Strain KC was isolated from an aquifer and it is able to transform carbon tetrachloride to carbon dioxide, formate, and other less dangerous products.
 Carbon tetrachloride can be a pollutant in soils and groundwater, and according to the Center for Disease Control and Prevention (CDC) it is able to cause kidney damage and even death in individuals exposed to it for long periods of time.
-For biotechnological purposes, strain KC can mineralize carbon tetrachloride, which is useful for in situremediation of aquifers contaminated with carbon tetrachloride.
+For biotechnological purposes, strain KC can mineralize carbon tetrachloride, which is useful for in situ remediation of aquifers contaminated with carbon tetrachloride.